ABuarque/ApplyingDesignPatternsInFlutter/README.md

 # Applying Design Patterns In Flutter
 Implementing some design patterns in Flutter framework using Dart.

-We are assuming that you already have a great backgound in Flutter devlopment and due to that it's up to improve your coding skills.
+We are assuming that you already have a great backgound in Flutter development and due to that it's up to improve your coding skills.

 ## Creational Patterns
 - [x] Singleton